eeshanl/Coding-Problems/Priority Queue Implementation/README.md

-# Priority Queue Implementation with Binary Min Heap
+# Priority Queue Implementation

 Implemented Priority Queue interface with a Binary Min Heap.
 I represented the heap with an array.
+Also implemented it with a singly Linked List.

 ## Methods included: